 Community collaboration scores a goal for design

-For Bachelor Digital Media student Kelsey Redshaw, a local netball club has become the creative canvas for a professional-grade design project.
+For Bachelor of Digital Media student Kelsey Redshaw, a local netball club has become the creative canvas for a professional-grade design project.

 As part of CQUniversity’s Print Design unit, students were tasked to create three print deliverables for a real client.